How to find your WooCommerce customer lifetime value

 What is a Good Customer Lifetime Value?

-Determining a good customer lifetime value is an essential metric for e-commerce businesses, as it can help you determine how much you can afford to spend on acquiring new customers.
+Determining a good customer lifetime value is an essential metric for e-commerce businesses.
+It can help you determine how much you can afford to spend on acquiring new customers.
 If your customer LTV is high, you can afford to spend more on acquisition, as you know that each new customer will bring in a lot of revenue over time.

 The ideal CLV for your business will depend on numerous factors and your business type.
 Your Customer Lifetime Value (CLV) should be at least twice your Customer Acquisition Cost (CAC).
 This is because your LTV needs to cover all the costs related to each customer, such as marketing, shipping, customer service, and the technology you use.